PrestaShop/community-theme-16/README.md

                      // repository, but should be in theme archive

 gulp compile-css     // Compiles .scss files to .css files using gulp-sass package.

+gulp sass:watch      // Watches for changes in theme .scss files and automatically launches compile-css task
+                     // when a .scss has been modified and saved

 gulp clean-up        // Removes files which we don't want to include in the archive, like cache files